gurinina/RNA-seq-analysis/lessons/08-GO_enrichment_analysis.md

 ## Output results from GO analysis to a table
 cluster_summary <- data.frame(ego)
+## Note: folder results needs to exist here, add it if it doesn't
 write.csv(cluster_summary, "results/clusterProfiler_Mov10oe.csv")
 ```
 >**NOTE:** The different organisms with annotation databases available to use with clusterProfiler can be found [here](img/orgdb_annotation_databases.png)